ReGIS-org/regis-stack/docs/NewProject.rst

         "languages": {                                      # There is some support for multiple
                                                             # languages
             "en": {
-                "title": "My Layer",                        # The name of the layer gropu in english "description": "My Awesome Layer"           # Description of the layer group }
+                "title": "My Layer",                        # The name of the layer group in english "description": "My Awesome Layer"           # Description of the layer group }
         },